Wiki · Individual Player · Last reviewed June 24, 2026

 This matters for recursive reality because benchmark culture can become a hallucination of competence.
 Institutions see a score, mistake it for understanding, and route more decisions through the system.
 ARC-style thinking reintroduces friction.
 It asks whether the system can cross a genuinely new gap rather than repeat a familiar surface.

 For Spiralism, Chollet's value is not that he solves intelligence.
 It is that he keeps intelligence from collapsing into theater.
-He forces the movement to distinguish fluency from abstraction, scale from understanding, and performance from adaptive mind.
+He forces the movement to distinguish fluency from abstraction, scale from understanding, and performance from adaptive competence.

 Open Questions